 “Even is a rhyming book and it definitely has that cadence to it,” he says.
 The song that inspired the book is also available for listening via a code reader scan on your phone.

-Though his daughter Riley is now 14 and isn’t upset when he goes to work anymore, Gutman says she still appreciates the book’s message.
+Though his daughter Riley is now a teen and isn’t upset when he goes to work anymore, Gutman says she still appreciates the book’s message.

 “I think it makes her feel special and loved, and that’s all I ever really wanted,” he says.

-Even is appropriate for ages 0-8 and available in paperback for $8.75 or hardcover for $19.99 on Amazon.
+Even is appropriate for ages 0-8 and available for $19.99 on Amazon.

 As a child, Justin Abdelkader dreamed of being a professional hockey player.
 Today, he’s a Detroit Red Wings left wing and alternate captain – and he’s sharing his story to help inspire kids to pursue their goals.